Infinite connected sums, K-area and positive scalar curvature: Uniformly finite homology, bounded de Rham cohomology and

-In what follows, a crucial property of $H^{uf}_0$ is that it is naturally dual to $H^n_b$, the {\it bounded de Rham cohomology} in degree $n=\dim Y$ \cite{W}.
-If $\xi\in H^n_b(Y)$ we denote by $\xi^{uf}(Y)$ the corresponding class in $H_0^{uf}(Y)$.
-A closer look at the proof of the Poincar\'e duality $H^{uf}_0\cong H^n_b$ in \cite{W} reveals that it behaves quite well under the infinite connected sum operations we are dealing with.
+It is also proved in \cite[Lemma 2.1]{whyte2001index} that any characteristic polynomial $\mathfrak P$ gives, after evaluation on the curvature, a characteristic number $\mathfrak P^b\in H^n_b(X)$.
+A closer look at the proof of the Poincar\'e duality $H^{\rm uf}_0\cong H^n_b$ in \cite{whyte2001index} reveals that this construction behaves quite well under the infinite connected sum operations we are dealing with.

-\begin{proposition} If $\xi\in H^n_b(Y)$ is given by a characteristic form via Chern-Weil theory, $[S]\in H^{uf}_0(Y)$ and $Z$ is closed then
+\begin{proposition} If $\Upsilon\in H^n_b(Y)$ is given by a characteristic form via Chern-Weil theory, $[S]\in H^{\rm uf}_0(Y)$ and $M$ is closed then